 The color red has been so important to automotive history that it was, in fact, the first color offered by Henry Ford after black.
 Since then, we've seen a million shades ranging from near orange to maroon purple.
 There are so many shades of red for cars that many of the more recent red pearls and metallics could easily be mistaken for black at some angles.

 It's a strange and wonderful new world for this most evocative of automotive colors.
 But even so, the meaning behind it never really changes.
 Red cars always seem to evoke passion and excitement.
 No wonder red is often seen on sports cars like Ferraris.
+Once you decide on a shade of red check out these great names for red cars.

 Originally offered only on Vipers in 2013, this gorgeously shifting crimson has found its way onto a few red cars since.
 Notably, the Dodge Hellcat.